Wanda-Mgs/docs/extensions/Guide By Functions/Magento 1/Instock Management.md

 ### Version 2.0.1 (released on Jun 23, 2017)

+Improve compatibility with refund process in WebPOS

+Improve low stock listing

+Improve update stock_status of product in warehouse when change qty-in-warehouse

+Improve filter availability_date in supply need listing

 Update inventory database schema (add warehouse_id to order_item, shipment_item & creditmemo_item)

+Upgrade version to compatible with extension on Magento Marketplace

 ### Version 1.1.0 (released on Mar 29, 2017)

 <a href="#p1">Release "force edit product qty" feature which allows to edit available qty of product in each Warehouse & global</a>

+Update syntax in PHP 5.5 and lower

+Update warehouse stock collection

+Update table prefix

 ### Version 1.0.1 (released on Mar 25, 2017)

+Improve view warehouse in backend

+Import products for stocktaking if there is a row with null value in Qty column

+Allow importing CSV file which contains more than 1000 rows

+Import product data flow in Magento 1.8

 <a href="#p2">Implement the export warehouse stocks feature</a>